processone/docs.ejabberd.im/content/admin/guide/configuration.md

 ### mod_client_state

-This module allows for queueing or dropping certain types of stanzas when a client indicates that the user is not actively using the client at the moment (see
+This module allows for queueing certain types of stanzas when a client indicates that the user is not actively using the client right now (see [`XEP-0352`][65]).
-[`XEP-0352`][65]).
 This can save bandwidth and resources.

+A stanza is dropped from the queue if it's effectively obsoleted by a new one (e.g., a new presence stanza would replace an old one from the same client).
+The queue is flushed if a stanza arrives that won't be queued, or if the queue size reaches a certain limit (currently 100 stanzas), or if the client becomes active again.

 Options:

-`drop_chat_states: true|false`
+`queue_chat_states: true|false`

-:   Drop most “standalone” Chat State Notifications (as defined in
+:   Queue “standalone” chat state notifications (as defined in
 	[`XEP-0085`](http://xmpp.org/extensions/xep-0085.html)) while a
 	client indicates inactivity.
 The default value is `true`.

+`queue_pep: true|false`

+:   Queue PEP notifications while a client is inactive.
+When the queue is
+	flushed, only the most recent notification of a given PEP node is delivered.
+The default value is `false`.

 `queue_presence: true|false`

 :   While a client is inactive, queue presence stanzas that indicate
 	(un)availability.
-The latest queued stanza of each contact is delivered as soon as the client becomes active again.
 The default value is `true`.

 Example: